lililab-sussex/leming/README.md

 ## Example

-Here we apply the vEBM to structural MRI data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
+Here we obtain a LEMING using structural MRI data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
 It shows pixel-level disease progression events in the brain, providing new fine-grained insights into changes at the tissue-level caused by Alzheimer's disease.